 Reasons why a will can be invalid include:

-- Claims of dependency
+2. Claims of dependency

 In most dependency claims, the claimant is a spouse, a child, a cohabitee or a close family member or friend.
 Courts will consider several factors.

-- Additional disputes
+3. Additional legitimate will disputes